 Amazing things are being done with digital displays to capture customers’ attention – and the contents of their wallets – but it’s important to remember the basics if you want to use digital displays to drive sales this new year.
 Typically, sales increase by 29.5% when digital signage is present, and it can increase brand awareness by 47.7% – you can see more in our Display Insights infographic.
 However, this is only if it is done intelligently.
 Here are a few tips and tricks to help you use digital displays to get more people to spend more cash in your stores.

-Get the right design for the new season
+Get the right design for Summer

 Think about what your customers want at this time, and use your signage to push the problems that your products and services solve at this time of year.
 Think about different ways of doing things, such as advertising in-store events to hook people in a different way.